rohanmahen/grapevine/README.md

 - Finally put out the code that I've been sitting on for two years.
 - Provide a resource for students looking to build a similar app.
+- Help you avoid tarpit ideas like this one.
+Here's a YC video on [tarpit ideas](https://www.youtube.com/watch?v=GMIawSAygO4).

 If you want to contact me about it or have any questions, feel free to reach out to me on twitter at [@mahendrakerr](https://twitter.com/mahendrakerr).